Microsoft/azure-docs.pt-pt/articles/cosmos-db/account-overview.md

 ## <a name="next-steps"></a>Passos Seguintes

-Agora, pode avançar para saber como gerir a sua conta do Cosmos do Azure ou veja outros conceitos associados com o Azure Cosmos DB:
+Saiba como gerir a sua conta do Cosmos do Azure e outros conceitos:

 * [Como gerir a sua conta do Cosmos do Azure](how-to-manage-database-account.md)
 * [Distribuição global](distribute-data-globally.md)